Mickey Mouse Logo

 Mickey Mouse Emblem

 The main lettering is hand-drawn and has nothing to do with fonts.
 It is a graphic drawing.
-However, there are similarities with some types of typefaces: such as Xavier Sans Bold (by Jason Castle) and Aarde Black (by Anton Scholtz).
-But most of all, the design resonates with the Mickey font of the same name, which exists in two versions: with painted letters (Mickey) and with hollow letters (Minnie).
+However, it is similar to some typefaces, such as Xavier Sans Bold (by Jason Castle) and Aarde Black (by Anton Scholtz).
+Most of all, the design resonates with the Mickey font of the same name, which exists in two versions: painted letters (Mickey) and hollow letters (Minnie).

 Mickey Mouse Symbol

-The corporate colors on the logo are now bright and are mostly red, black, and white.
+The corporate colors on the logo are now bright and mostly red, black, and white.
 In the earliest logos (before color television), the palette was much more modest and consisted of monochromes.
-The later inscriptions, like the characters, were colored in yellow, brick red, and blue with the addition of black and white tones.
+The later inscriptions, like the characters, were colored yellow, brick red, and blue, with the addition of black-and-white tones.